The worst lies are the lies we tell ourselves.

 ~ Richard Bach

-I was once asked to deliver a man’s eulogy.
+My father-in-law requested I speak at his funeral.
 I had never done that before and it terrified me.
-I saw myself in a dark suit, with all eyes on me, and I got nothing.
-What do I say?
+I pictured myself in a sharp dark suit with all eyes on me, and I got nothing.
+How do you sum up a 95-year old World War II veteran’s life in a few minutes?
 Should I be funny?
 What if I screw up and say something stupid?
 So, before I wrote a single word, I asked Donald Miller, an author and CEO of StoryBrand for advice.
 He thought for a moment, and then he said something I won’t forget.
 “Remember that funerals are for the living,” he began.
 “I think what people want to hear more than anything is that they were enough.”

 We have trouble with this.

 We never feel like enough, and we’re quick to believe the stories we invent in our weird little brains.
-Part of the reason is that these stories repeat themselves so often.
-They’re the same stories we’ve been hearing since we were little.
-They are voices telling us untrue things, but the voices are familiar.
+These stories are often untrue but they date back to childhood.
+They are told in a familiar voice.
 We like familiar.

 People won’t like me.